The impact of mass-dependent stochasticity at cosmic dawn: Modeling the mass-dependent UV scatter

 \section{Modeling the mass-dependent UV scatter}

 We model the stochasticity by assuming a mass-dependent but \textit{redshift-independent} scatter $\siguv(M_h)$, describing the dispersion in the $\muv-M_h$ relation, which decreases with halo mass.
 This is motivated by cosmological simulations such as FIRE-2 which find a decreasing trend with the halo mass, without a significant evolution between $z\sim8-12$ \citep{Sun23b}.
-This scatter can be well approximated by a power-law relation $\siguv(M_h) = a\log M_h/\msun + b$.
-We assume a fiducial model with $a=-0.34$ and $b=4.5$, shown in the bottom panel of Fig.~\ref{fig:sigmauv}, obtained by fitting the results of the FIRE-2 simulations at $z\sim8$ (derived from Fig.~1 of \citealt{Sun23b}).
+We assume the scatter can expressed as a power-law relation $\siguv(M_h) = a\log M_h/\msun + b$.
+We assume a fiducial model with $a=-0.34$ and $b=4.5$, shown in the bottom panel of Fig.~\ref{fig:sigmauv}.
+We set these values after testing multiple sets of parameters $a$ and $b$ which best reproduce the shape of the UVLFs at $z\sim5-14$.
+This parameterisation of the scatter produces a similar trend to that seen in the FIRE-2 simulations results at $z\sim8-12$ (derived from Fig.~1 of \citealt{Sun23b}), which we show for comparison.
 Interestingly, this scaling with halo mass is very similar to the $M_h^{-1/3}$ scaling expected if the stochasticity scales with the inverse of halos' escape velocities -- i.e. more tightly bound halos can retain more gas and have lower stochasticity.

 To include the scatter in our modeling, we adopt the conditional luminosity function (CLF) approach, following \cite{Ren19} \citep[see also][]{Whitler20}.
 The probability of a dark matter halo with mass $M_h$ to host a galaxy with magnitude $\muv$ is given by: